 Thinking maps for developing student understanding: a teacher's guide to adopting visual tools in the classroom.

-What are thinking maps?
+What are Thinking Maps?

 Thinking maps are visual representations of knowledge.
 They enable students to think their way through new information and process ideas.
 They use enables students to engage in the complex thinking required for academic tasks.
 Creative and critical thinking can be scaffolded by utilising these learning tools.
 Often called graphic organisers, they promote student achievement by guiding thinking processes in different ways.

-Their adoption enables students to tackle the abstract ideas they encounter in the curriculum.
-Thinking Maps can be used across each grade and content area to construct the problem-solving, comprehension, critical thinking, and communication skills needed for success in every academic domain.
+Thinking Maps are described and illustrated by maps and taught as a common visual language for learning and thinking across entire learning communities.
+Their adoption is associated with promoting critical thinking skills among students.
+When used systematically, they promote the cognitive thinking processes needed for unpicking abstract ideas.
 By correctly using and identifying Thinking Maps, educators can construct consistent, concise, and clear higher-order- thinking patterns for their classrooms.
 Thinking Maps are used as a visual tools language that demonstrates equity in terms of accessibility to higher-order thinking tools for each learner in their journey of lifelong learning.

-Types of Thinking Maps
+Types of Thinking Processes